Karsten10/FoxHunt/README.txt

 	|_____
 		| pics

-Notification of anybody finishing the FoxHunt will be sent to the HOST ID defined in the first couple of lines.
+Notification of anybody finishing the FoxHunt will be sent via the console on which you are running the script to combat cheating.
-These messages look something like:

-Someone has completed the FoxHunt!
-ID: 34634412
-User: Karsten

-and can be used to see who finished everything first.
 The first question key is given, hence everybody will start at the same point.

 To-Do:
 o Audio hint implementation
-o Location hint implementation o Random start key and start location
+o Location hint implementation o Random start key and start location support o Add eastereggs

 If there's anything you need help with, don't hesitate contacting me ~ Karsten